EcmSpy-Cable for PDA

 So far, ECMSpy is only supported on PalmOS for PDA.
 Many different connector adaptors and cables are provided to connect to the PDA.
 Additionally, the Palm PDA provides different serial interface connectors; some work with the standard RS232 interface (known from PCs), others support the TTL interface, as it is known in the world of microcontrollers and electronics.

-The ECM requires signal currents of between 0 and 5 Volts, which falls into the voltage range of TTL interfaces.
-A PDA with RS232 interface (-12 Volt to +12 Volt) requires a voltage converter which adjusts the signal currents to the ones requires by the ECM (TTL level, as mentioned above).
+The ECM's diagnostic port requires signal voltages of between 0 and 5 Volts, which falls into the voltage range of TTL interfaces.
+A PDA with RS232 interface (-12 Volt to +12 Volt) requires a voltage converter which adjusts the signal voltages to the ones requires by the ECM (TTL level, as mentioned above).

 Only a handful of components are needed for the Converter and Supply electronics, which can be easily obtained from electronics suppliers such as Maplins and RS Components (both in the UK).
 The grouping-together and building of these components can also be placed on a pre-drilled assembly board, equally available from the aforementioned companies.
 If you require a smaller form factor unit then you will need to create (etch) your own cicuit board.